 2. Unconscious biasEven companies with the best intentions can suffer from unconscious bias.
 And it’s a huge problem because it’s unconscious – we don’t realise we’re doing it!
 Check out this research:

 - When identical CVs were sent out, half with a woman’s name and half with a man’s, 79% of applicants with a man’s name versus 49% of those with a woman’s were deemed “worthy of hire”

 - When employers only had appearance to go by, both male and female recruiters were twice as likely to hire a man over a woman for a mathematical task

-- When the gender is unknown, women's posts are more likely to be pulled on GitHub.
-When the gender is known, they're less likely to be pulled
+- If the gender is unknown, women’s posts are more likely to be pulled on GitHub.
+If the gender is known, they’re less likely to be pulled

 - LinkedIn Search queries are more likely to produce male names than female names – the result of human-generated algorithms and machine learning from a pattern of more searches for male names

 - When women and men gave identical business pitches, 68% preferred the pitches given by men, rating them as more persuasive, logical, and fact-based